makrai/notes/artetxe1910-cross-ling-transfer.md

 * method to transfer monolingual representations to new languages in an unsupervised fashion
-* This is particularly useful for low-resource languages, since many pre-trained models are currently in English
+* This is particularly useful for low-resource languages

 # 3 Experiments

 # 4 XQuAD: a new cross-lingual question answering dataset (§4)

 # sum 3,4 : neither a shared subword vocabulary nor joint multilingual training
-is necessary for zero-shot transfer and find that the
+is necessary for zero-shot transfer and
 * effective vocabulary size per language is an important factor for learning multilingual models (§3 and §4);